for-l00p/meetup_rsvp_prediction/README.md

 #### Best Model

 The best performing model was an xgboost regression that contained 46 features in total:
+- baseline features above
+- engineered features:
+    - number of days between event posting and event date
+    - num_words
+    - day of week of the event
+    - number of years the group has been around
+    - number of subway stations within 0.5 miles from event venue
+    - time of day of the event
+- additional (binary) features:
+    - whether there was more information on how to find the event
+    - whether there was an RSVP limit
+    - whether there was a photo posted to the event
+    - whether the group is open
+    - whether there was an event fee

 The resulting model had an R<sup>2</sup> = 0.85 and a RMSE = 12.
 Below is a distribution plot of the residual values.
 There is a clear improvement in that residuals values have moved closer to the 0 bin.

 <p align='center'>
  <img width="400" alt="xg" height="225" src="images/xg.png">
 </p>

 #### Feature Importance